 That approach works well for most patients with mild to moderate asthma.
 No so for anywhere from 5 to 10 percent of patients with more severe asthma.

 For those patients who have tried conventional asthma treatments but have not found relief, Dr. Bowen now provides biologics for the treatment of severe asthma.

-If other treatments are not adequately managing your asthma symptoms, schedule an appointment with Dr. Bowen on Zocdoc or call 212.480.4062 for an evaluation.
+If your current treatment is not adequately managing your asthma symptoms, call 212.480.4062 for an evaluation.
 Appointments will be confirmed by office staff.

 What are biologics and how are they different from conventional asthma treatments?